 For the purposes of classification in ICD-10-CA, anomalies are generally classified according to their manifestations on structure, function or body metabolism.
 However, unless a specific code is provided elsewhere, separate categories are provided for anomalies where the cause is specified as chromosomal (Q99) or exogenous (Q86).
-Codes for congenital anomalies are found in Chapter XVII - Congenital malformations, deformations and chromosomal abnormalities (Q00-Q99), categories within Chapter IV - Endocrine, nutritional and metabolic diseases (E00-E90) and categories within Chapter III - Diseases of the blood and bloodforming organs and certain disorders involving the immune mechanism (D50-D89).1 classified to a more specific code (see flowchart below), assign Q87.8 Other specified congenital malformation syndromes, not elsewhere classified.
+Codes for congenital anomalies are found in Chapter XVII - Congenital malformations, deformations and chromosomal abnormalities (Q00-Q99), categories within Chapter IV - Endocrine, nutritional and metabolic diseases (E00-E90) and categories within Chapter III - Diseases of the blood and blood-forming organs and certain disorders involving the immune mechanism (D50-D89).1

-When a patient is diagnosed with multiple congenital anomalies described as a syndrome that cannot be
+When a patient is diagnosed with multiple congenital anomalies described as a syndrome that cannot be classified to a more specific code (see flowchart below), assign Q87.8 Other specified congenital malformation syndromes, not elsewhere classified.